arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-customize-auto-formatter/content.md

 ```

 ### Sketch scope
-If you add a `.clang-format` or `_clang-format` configuration file to the root of a sketch, the Arduino IDE will use that configuration when formatting that sketch.
+If you add a `.clang-format`  configuration file to the root of a sketch, the Arduino IDE will use that configuration when formatting that sketch.
 This file has precedence over a global formatter configuration file.

 ![.clang-format file at the root of a sketch](assets/format-file-at-root.png)